Information for musicians

 What is an Irish Traditional Music Session?

-‘Irish traditional music’ is a term describing the folk music of Ireland.
-A session is a group of Irish players coming together to play tunes in a pub.
-There are often 3 players leading the session.
-They’re in charge, and get paid to be there by the pub.
-Everyone else is there to play music, or listen.
+‘Irish traditional music’ is a term describing the traditional dance music of Ireland.
+A session is a group of Irish musicians coming together to play tunes.
+There are often a small core of strong players that lead the session.
+They’re in charge, and often paid to be there by the pub.
+Everyone else is there to join in or listen.

 Can anyone join in?

 Most sessions are open to other players joining in, as long as they are playing traditional Irish music.
-These means that they will have learnt to play specific tunes from the Irish repertoire.
-Although it can look like an open jam session to an outsider, the music is highly structured, and ‘jamming along’ or ‘noodling’ is unacceptable.
+This means that they will have learnt to play specific tunes from the Irish repertoire.
+They will also have to be able to play to the minimum standard that is required for that session.
+Although it can look like an open jam session to an outsider, the music is highly structured, and ‘jamming along’, trying to learn the tune on the fly or ‘noodling’ is unacceptable and destructive to the overall sound of the session (even in larger sessions).
+It is far better to ask the names of tunes you don’t know (or ask to record them), in order to learn these in your own time at home.

 Irish music is very intricate and subtle, and one player who doesn’t understand the music can ruin it for everyone else.
 These rules apply equally to professional musicians, improvisors and classical musicians.